 What is financial freedom to you?

-Financial freedom generally means having enough savings, investments, and cash to live life as you wish without worrying about money.
-Your personal definition of this freedom, or financial independence, will depend on your current financial situation, desired lifestyle, and future goals.
+Financial freedom means having enough savings, investments, and cash to live without worrying about money.
+Your definition of this freedom, or financial independence, will depend on your current financial situation, desired lifestyle, and future goals.

 Define your financial goals

-The journey to financial freedom starts by clearly defining your long-term goals.
-Ask yourself if you want to first eliminate your existing higher-interest debt, if there are big purchases you hope to make, or if you have a dream retirement scenario that you aim to achieve.
+The journey to financial freedom starts by defining your long-term goals.
+Ask yourself if you want to first cut your existing higher-interest debt, if there are any big purchases you hope to make, or if you have a dream retirement scenario that you aim to achieve.

-Keep in mind that long-term financial freedom is separate from more-immediate financial stability.
+Remember long-term financial freedom is different from more immediate financial stability.
 A strong financial position is something you’ll want to achieve as soon as possible.
 But your financial freedom goes well beyond addressing the here and now.
+Financial stability now can help you gain momentum on your path to financial freedom and your other financial goals.

-By answering what’s most important, you can determine exactly what financial freedom means to you and establish clear goals.
+By understanding what’s most important to you, you can determine what financial freedom means.
+You can also establish clear goals.
 A realistic budget could be the next vital step along your journey.

 Set a budget

 A budget is a spending plan that accounts for your income, expenses, and goals.
 It’s designed to serve as a roadmap to help you reach your financial destination.
-As such, it’s important you create a budget that works for you.
+That's why it's important create a budget that works for you.
 You could get started with these first steps:

 Examine your spending

 Start by getting a firm grasp of your spending habits.
-Some expenses are fixed, such as your mortgage, rent, or car payment.
+Some expenses are fixed, like your mortgage, rent, or car payment.
 Other expenses might be optional, like what you spend on entertainment, travel, fitness, or dining out.

 Compare your income and bills